hamedbiglari/DRASTIC/ReadMe.md

 DRASTIC_Index("DRASTIC")
 If used RUGI please wait until the process sucessfuly done and you see (your analysis done sucssefully) message at the end of execution process.

-At the end of runing process the result in opened excel and shape files are shown for glance evaluate.
+At the end of running process the result in opened excel and shape files are shown for glance evaluate.

 -----------------------------------------------------------------------------
 * NOTICE: